Fable 4: Everything we know so far about the new Fable game

 (Image credit: Playground Games)

-You’re never going to play Fable 4 on PS5.
-The IP is owned by Microsoft, and because of that you can put all your money on the fact it’ll be exclusive to Xbox Series X/S and PC when it does eventually arrive.
+As an in-house title, Playground's Fable 4 will launch on Xbox Series X and PC only.
+It's safe to say that you're never going to play Fable 4 on PS5.
+The IP is owned by Microsoft, and because of that you can put all your money on the fact it’ll be exclusive to Xbox Series X and PC when it does eventually arrive.

 Fable 1

-Seeing as the original team behind Fable is no more, it’s understandable that the folks behind the original series had some concerns about a sequel being made by an entirely new team.
+Fable 4 is being developed by Forza crew, Playground Games.
+Seeing as original Fable developer Lionhead Studios is no more, it’s understandable that the folks behind the trilogy had some concerns about a sequel being made by an entirely new team.

 “I have slightly mixed feelings,” said Fable co-creator Simon Carter, in an interview with Eurogamer back in 2017.
 “On the one hand, it’s great for the UK games industry, and very pleasing that Fable isn’t dead; indeed, it will be lovely to play one as a punter, without coming out in hives.
 On the other, it is a little curious to get rid of the team that is uniquely expert in making Fable, and then try and make Fable.
 Fable is a weird game, and a tough one to deconstruct for a new team.
 That said, the team in question is very talented, and I’m sure they’ll do a fantastic job.”